-We are contractually committed to participating in the construction of two additional nuclear units at Plant Vogtle and have committed significant capital expenditures to this endeavor.
+We are participating in the construction of two additional nuclear units at Plant Vogtle and have committed significant capital expenditures to this endeavor.
 The construction of large, complex generating plants involves significant financial risk.
-Further, no nuclear plants have been constructed in the United States using advanced designs, such as the Westinghouse AP1000 design, and therefore estimating the total cost of construction and the related schedule is inherently uncertain.
-We also rely on our agents for the oversight of the construction of the additional units at Plant Vogtle and do not exercise direct control over the construction process.
+Further, no nuclear plants have reached commercial operation using advanced designs, such as the Westinghouse AP1000 design, and therefore estimating the total cost of construction and the related schedule is inherently uncertain.
+We also rely on Georgia Power and Southern Nuclear as our agents for the oversight of the construction of the additional units at Plant Vogtle and do not exercise direct control over the construction process.